mmarcon/Bootstrapper/README.md

        |- some_subfolder

 `template.json` is just a little JSON file that contains name, description, author and creation date for the template.

-## Next steps
-I am planning on adding a command that allows for adding templates to the local database from a remote source, e.g. a GIT repository.
-This will provide a key capability for people to share their templates with the rest of the community.